-So what’s the secret to improving our stamina?
+So what’s the secret to increase running stamina?
 It all comes down to two aspects: physical stamina & mental stamina.
 To achieve our goals in the endurance world, a runner requires both.

 First, what is physical stamina?
 Simply put, it’s endurance.
 It’s the ability of the body to function through an immense amount of fatigue, pain, and stress.
 It’s how we relentlessly move forward despite how broken down and tired we feel.
 We also refer to it as cardiovascular endurance.
 This is because, during prolonged physical activity, our heart and lungs need to meet new demands to function.
 Ultimately, as we increase our physical stamina we can run farther.

-With just physical stamina alone, we can get pretty far as runners.
+With just physical stamina alone, we can get pretty far as runners and increase running stamina.
 But what separates the elite runners from the rest of us?
 Yes, you guessed it, mental stamina.
 These runners know how to use their minds to achieve the unimaginable.

 Once we know something is POSSIBLE in our minds, suddenly, the once IMPOSSIBLE starts to become POSSIBLE.
 What was once a dream begins to develop into a reality.
 All of a sudden, getting off the couch to run that 5k seems possible, that half marathon seems doable, and that marathon attempt becomes a realistic goal.